 How to Backup Physical Machines with Qiling Backup

-In this article, we will introduce how to create backups of physical machines with Qiling Backup.
-Qiling Backup provides a convenient and reliable solution for centralized backup management of all Windows operating systems.
-With the program, you can backup all devices to a local or network location and easily restore them to the original state when necessary.
+Qiling Backup offers a simple and reliable solution for centralized backup management of all Windows operating systems, allowing users to backup all devices to a local or network location and easily restore them to their original state when needed.

 How to Create Backups of Physical Machines